 If you have a disability that requires special testing accommodations or other modifications, you need to notify the instructor and Disability Resources and Services no later than the second week of the term.
-You may be asked to provide documentation of your disability.
 To notify Disability Resources and Services, call (412) 648-7890 (Voice or TTD) to schedule an appointment.
 The Disability Resources and Services office is located in 140 William Pitt Union on the Oakland campus.